syncfusion-content/maui-docs/MAUI/DataGrid/conditional-styling.md

 ---

 # Conditional Styling in .NET MAUI DataGrid (SfDataGrid)
-The [SfDataGrid] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.html) allows to customize the style of the individual cells and rows based on the requirements.
+The [SfDataGrid](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.html) allows you to customize the style of the individual cells and rows based on the requirements.

 ## Conditional row style
-The data rows can be customized conditionally by writing the style with converter for [DataGridRow] (https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html) control.
-Its BindingContext is underlying datasource object.
+The data rows can be customized conditionally by writing the style with a converter for the [DataGridRow](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataGrid.DataGridRow.html) control.
+Its BindingContext is the underlying datasource object.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml"%}